serghiou/best-of-data-science/best-of-r.md

 **[lme4.](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf)** The standard and fastest package for fitting mixed-effects models.
 [Here](https://ase.tufts.edu/gsc/gradresources/guidetomixedmodelsinr/mixed%20model%20guide.html) is a great tutorial on how to go about fitting a mixed-effects model from Tufts University.
 When not fitting a generalized linear model, I use the [lmerTest](https://cran.r-project.org/web/packages/lmerTest/lmerTest.pdf) package, which makes testing the random-effects, comparing models and getting p-values a lot easier.

-**[RJAGS.](https://www.datacamp.com/courses/bayesian-modeling-with-rjags?tap_a=5644-dce66f&tap_s=10907-287229)** A super useful package for Bayesian modelling within R. This is a link to a tutorial on how to use it by the great as always DataCamp.

 **[Implementation of G-Computation.](https://academic.oup.com/aje/article-lookup/doi/10.1093/aje/kwq472)** Tutorial.
 A great paper illustrating how to implement G-computation in R for causal inference.

+## Bayesian Statistics

+**[rstanarm.](http://mc-stan.org/rstanarm/articles/rstanarm.html)** Package.
+Vignette.
+This package truly makes Bayesian statistics accessible to the wider community of data scientists.
+It redefines the basic R functions for fitting models to fit Bayesian models using the Stan backend.
+Very highly recommended for your definitive answer to working with Bayesian statistics.

+**[projpred.](http://mc-stan.org/projpred/articles/quickstart.html)** Package.
+Vignette.
+This package performs variable selection for fitting models using the rstanarm package.
+This is super useful in any kind of predictive data analysis exercise.
+It uses the Stan as a backend.

+**[rstan.](http://mc-stan.org/users/interfaces/rstan)** Package.
+Tutorial.
+A fantastic wrapper around the programming language Stan, which was specifically created to ease Hamiltonian Monte Carlo sampling methods for fitting Bayesian models.
+Mandatory for anyone interested in Bayesian data analysis.

+**[loo.](http://mc-stan.org/loo/index.html)** Package.
+Examples.
+A fantastic package built by the RStan team to compare between Bayesian models.
+Works seamlessly with RStan and necessary for assessment of Bayesian models.

+**[bayesplot.](http://mc-stan.org/bayesplot/)** Package.
+Examples.
+A fatnastic package built by the RStan team to analyze the MCMC runs of your sampling and your posterior distributions.
+It creates super pretty plots using ggplot2 and provides the definitive solution to a tricky aspect of using Bayesian statistics.

+**[RJAGS.](https://www.datacamp.com/courses/bayesian-modeling-with-rjags?tap_a=5644-dce66f&tap_s=10907-287229)** A super useful package for Bayesian modelling within R. This is a link to a tutorial on how to use it by the great as always DataCamp.

+## RMarkdown

+**[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/)** Book.
+Written by Yihui Xie, who is the creator of knitr and the definite guide to using R Markdown.
+Very well written and contains the answer to 95% of the questions I usually have in using R Markdown.
+A treasure in finding functions of R Markdown you never thought existed.

+**[tufte.](https://rstudio.github.io/tufte/)** A package to create very pretty HTML and LaTeX outputs of identical formatting.
+It uses the Tufte style, which allows producing side-comments and side-plots super easily.
+Highly recommended!

 ## Open Science